Tagungsprogramm

 Start: 17:30

-Recycled wood processing: Effects on wood particle and particle-board performance by novel adaptive technology
+Recycled wood processing: Effects on wood particle and particleboard performance by novel adaptive technology

 Sarah Ritter